Aptivi-Archives/ManagedWeatherMap/README.md

 It currently only supports the free weather and forecast information API.
 It doesn't support paid features yet.
 If you can contribute, great!

-It currently uses WebClient, which is obsolete.
-Using HttpClient in the future for .NET 5.0 and 6.0.

 ### License

 ```